Fix Common Netlify Build Errors: Exit Code 1, Module Not Found, and More

 netlify build

-• Search the exact error message (Netlify errors are very searchable)
+• Google the exact error message — Netlify errors are very googleable, and the community forums usually have answers

 Manage Netlify on the go